knightsUCF/SpaceGame/design/design.md

 Even though there may be lots of competition, this game will be unique.
 Built with relaxation in mind, no combat, just a relaxing experience in VR or on desktop.

+There will be cool tools, the player can use to scan the surface of a planet or an asteroid to make the use of that cool in VR.

+Lots of things considered from the perspective of VR, since this is such a brand new genre, and open for pioneering.

 # What's next?